Senior Lecturer in Health & Social Care

-The MA Youth and Community Leadership programme equips students with the skills to become resilient, innovative and socially responsible practitioners, leaders and managers.
+The University of Northampton’s MA Youth and Community Leadership programme equips students with the skills to become resilient, innovative and socially responsible practitioners, leaders and managers.

-With a strong emphasis on evidence based best practice and learning through reflecting on practice the programme is suited to both to those embarking on a youth and community work career as well as those wishing to progress within statutory, private, voluntary or independent sector organisations.
+With a strong emphasis on evidence based best practice and learning through reflecting on practice the youth work masters is suited to both to those embarking on a youth and community work masters as well as those wishing to progress within statutory, private, voluntary or independent sector organisations.

-- Professionally validated by the National Youth Agency (NYA) and recognised by the Joint Negotiating Committee (JNC)
+The youth and community leadership course is professionally validated by the National Youth Agency (NYA) and recognised by the Joint Negotiating Committee (JNC).

 The academic team have professional qualifications and extensive experience within youth and community development, social work and counselling.
 They maintain and continually develop their professional skills through ongoing practice, leadership and management roles in community based organisations, partnership working in the locality and ongoing research and study.

-To be eligible for the award of MA Youth and Community Leadership students must successfully complete all compulsory modules worth 180 credits.
+To be eligible for the award of MA Youth and Community Leadership, youth and community work students must successfully complete all compulsory modules worth 180 credits.